Is the radiation level in Tokyo safe for a 2-year-old (Sept 2012)? What about the food & water supplies?

 The average global background radiation level is 0.27

 The average background radiation level at cruising altitude in an aircraft is 2.7 (that's 50 times higher than Tokyo).

 The Japanese government has a food safety monitoring system in place which my government (Australia) says is world standard.

 It's up to you to decide what level of radiation is acceptable to you and your family, but personally I'd have no qualms taking ny two year old to Tokyo right now. about 7 years ago

 Do not trust Japanese's government.
 They have lied.

 The radiation level in Tokyo is below average of the world, but obviously it increased after the Fukushima nuclear plant accident.

 Why?
 Because of contamination by Cs137 , etc.

-2/3 of Japan in East side will be a dead zone. almost 6 years agoAnswered by Guest. via WorldNomads.com
+2/3 of Japan in East side will be a dead zone. about 7 years agoAnswered by Guest. via WorldNomads.com

 if your kid is going to live for the next 80 years, don't go there!
-The effect is long term. almost 5 years agoAnswered by MT via WorldNomads.com
+The effect is long term. over 6 years agoAnswered by MT via WorldNomads.com